-Ivan Campo's story begins in the year 2000 when the trio met in Preston studying contemporary music at UCLAN.
-After graduating, the band started work on their first EP 'Clippings 2' and was self released in 2004.
-Drawing from influences that inspired their song writing (The Beatles, Marc Bolan), the band have been crafting their DIY sound of alternative folk-pop ever since and have amassed a shelf's worth of EPs.
+Ivan Campo's story began in the year 2000 when the trio met in Preston studying contemporary music together at UCLAN.
+After graduating, the band started work on their first EP 'Clippings 2' and was self released in early 2004.
+Drawing from influences that have influenced their song writing (The Beatles, Marc Bolan, Nick Drake), the band have been crafting their DIY sound of alternative folk-pop ever since and have amassed a collection of EPs.

-The band have gone on to share stages with Nick Harper, Roddy Woomble, Jason Lytle, alt-J, Jeffrey Lewis, King Creosote, and British Sea Power.
+Ivan Campo have had the pleasure of sharing stages with Nick Harper, Roddy Woomble, Jason Lytle, alt-J, Jeffrey Lewis, King Creosote, Thomas Truax, The South, and British Sea Power.

-Their latest album Season of the King was released in October 2017 via Manchester artist run label Debt Records and features the singles 'The Bloodhound and the Fox', which the band performed live on national Spanish TV programme 'Late Motiv' hosted by Andreu Buenafuente.
+Their latest album Season of the King was released in October 2017 via Manchester artist run label Debt Records and features the single 'The Bloodhound and the Fox', which the band performed live on national Spanish TV programme 'Late Motiv' hosted by Andreu Buenafuente.